Mr-Kumar-Abhishek/MicroTXT/README.md

 ## Warnings

 This is new, there may be some issues with it.

 Don't rely on it for huge communities, it doesn't scale for very high traffic projects (it's not meant to).

 Change the salt in settings.php, otherwise tripcodes may be easier to brute force.

 ## Demo

 You can use the demo board [on my website](https://chaoswebs.net/mt/).

+## Contributing

+I will accept pull requests if they fix bugs or improve the software in a way I think fits the goals of the project.

+### Bug Reports

+Well structured & polite bug reports are appreciated.
+Please try to include the following information in any bug reports:

+* PHP version
+* Web server version
+* Operating system version
+* MicroTXT Version (specified in settings.php)
+* What you have tried so far
+* Screenshots are helpful, but not necessarily required.

+## Development Roadmap & Planned features

+* Better post & reply formatting
+* Admin panel for setup, configuration, and moderation
+* Easy to use installation script (For Linux)
+* Perhaps a Docker container if there is demand

+## Contacting me

+You can get in touch with me [here](https://chaoswebs.net/contact)

 ## Donate 💲